 N’s method was towards extending the nervous system beyond its natural receptors to integrate with the so-called supernatural.
 So-called nature (as opposed to man-made nature) could be taken for granted, but if super-nature was to be a part of the technological world then data would be supernatural.
 N was willing to live with the contradiction.

 He toyed with these ideas in conversations with one of the washroom supervisors and an officer at the municipal gallery.
-Due to a metaphor he had discarded years previously, no-one who shook hands with N ever suspected he was a decoy for a fictional identity.
+Due to a metaphor he had discarded years previously, no-one who shook hands with N ever suspected he was a decoy for a fiction.
 “Nevertheless”…

-In a society which almost completely disregarded any purpose or application for sleep, N was up against some major obstacles.
-It was incumbent upon him to oversee the children of Abraxas, so he scolded them, told them lies and attempted to have them institutionalised.
+In a society which disregarded any purpose or application for sleep, N was up against some major obstacles.

 If N was to look out the window and see that it was raining outside, then you would over time encounter the how, where, what and why of the intrinsic nature of his mode of observation, because you would have had an imagination.
 There would be a transference between N’s actions and your reading of them, which in these circumstances are beyond interpretation.
 He was, after all, a fictional character.